5 Quick Classroom-Management Tips for Novice Teachers

 Flicking the lights off and on once to get students’ attention is an oldie but goodie.
 It could also be something you do routinely to let them know they have three minutes to finish an assignment or clean up, etc.

 With younger students, try clapping your hands three times and teaching the children to quickly clap back twice.
 This is a fun and active way to get their attention and all eyes on you.

-	Now, for handling those conflicts wisely, you and the student should step away from the other students, just in the doorway of the classroom perhaps.
+To handle those conflicts wisely, you and the student should step away from the other students, just in the doorway of the classroom perhaps.
 Wait until after instruction if possible, avoiding interruption of the lesson.
 Ask naive questions such as, “How might I help you?”
 Don’t accuse the child of anything.
 Act as if you do care, even if you have the opposite feeling at that moment.
 The student will usually become disarmed because she might be expecting you to be angry and confrontational.

-	And, if you must address bad behavior during your instruction, always take a positive approach.
+If you must address bad behavior during your instruction, always take a positive approach.
 Say, “It looks like you have a question” rather than, “Why are you off task and talking?”

 When students have conflicts with each other, arrange for them to meet with you at lunch or after or before school.
 Use neutral language as you act as a mediator, helping them resolve the problem peacefully or at least reach an agreeable truce.

 5. Always have a well-designed, engaging lesson: This tip is most important of all.
 Perhaps you’ve heard that if you don’t have a plan for them, they’ll have one for you.
 Always overplan.
 It’s better to run out of time than to run short on a lesson.